Pfizer COVID-19 shot 91% effective in updated data, protective against South African variant

 The trial reviewed more than 900 confirmed cases of COVID-19, most of which were among participants who received a placebo.

-The release of updated results comes on the heels of separate data that showed the vaccine is safe and effective in 12 to 15-year-olds, paving the way for the drugmakers to seek U.S. and European approval to use the shot in this age group within weeks.

-Reporting by Carl O’Donnell in New York; additional reporting by Michael Erman in New York and Kate Kelland in London; editing by Peter Henderson, Edwina Gibbs and David Goodman
+Reporting by Carl O’Donnell in New York; additional reporting by Michael Erman in New York; editing by Peter Henderson, Edwina Gibbs, Alexandra Hudson

 Our Standards: The Thomson Reuters Trust Principles.